are cherry angiomas?

 as an outpatient procedure, which means you will not have to stay in the

 Depending on how many angiomas you have, you may need between

 one and three treatment sessions.
-This surgery can cause slight
+This surgery can cause slight bruising, which

-This procedure involves slicing away at the angioma in thin
+This procedure involves removing the angioma from the top

-layers until it’s gone.
+portion of skin.
 Shave excision is an alternative to invasive surgery that

-would involve cutting out the lesion or growth and using stitches or
+would involve cutting out the lesion or growth and using stitches, or sutures,

-If you do have angiomas removed with any of these surgery types,
+If you do have angiomas removed with any of these methods,

-A cherry angioma won’t go away on its own, but it’s also not
+A cherry angioma won’t go away on its own, but it’s also unlikely

-likely to cause you any problems, although it can bleed from time to time if your
+to cause you any problems, although it can bleed from time to time if your

 However, a cherry angioma that changes in size, shape, or color

-is cause for concern and should be looked at by your dermatologist.
+is cause for concern and should be looked at by your primary care doctor or dermatologist.